lrheckel/Python/README.md

 # Python
-Place to hold Python code that I am learning with
+Place to hold Python code for learning or reference.